Berberine

 Does berberine kill viruses?

 Berberine also kills herpes simplex virus, which is often treated with the prescription drug acyclovir.
-Berberine protects neurons in your brain and reduces inflammation, so it helps with a traumatic brain injury.
+Berberine protects neurons in your brain and reduces physical strain, so it helps with a traumatic brain injury.

 Can berberine cause weight gain?